roundearth/dotfiles/README.md

 | - | - |
 | oh damn I can't find any issues right now | cooool |

-## Screenshot
-will be fixed soon

 # .bashrc
 The .bashrc file is exactly the same as the default one with a few custom aliases at the bottom.
 These are some I use for simplicity's sake, and some for dumb typos I make.

-You should make sure you've installed all the packages at the bottom of .bashrc to so that you don't get any weird breakages
+You should make sure you've installed all the packages at the bottom of .bashrc to so that you don't get any weird breakages, such as micro and btop

+# dunstrc
+Nothing special here, just moving the notifications to top right corner

+# btop
+Changed theme to a new default theme

+# micro
+Plugins and theming

+# xorg.conf.d
+Natural scrolling for touchpad (not for mouse and trackpoint)